 - Blood: The Last Vampire has this as its basic premise.

 - The plot of Eternal Sabbath revolves around getting Shura to kill Isaac, as Shura is the only one who understands Isaac enough to stop him.

 - In Yu-Gi-Oh!
-ZEXAL, the Numbers monsters cannot be destroyed in battle except against another Number.
+ZEXAL (both, anime and manga), the Numbers monsters cannot be destroyed in battle except against another Number.
 Subverted in that they can still be destroyed by card effects, and it's entirely possible to negate their invulnerability so that they can be destroyed by any monster.

 - Puella Magi Madoka Magica seems to play with this trope.
 At first, the Magical Girl magic appears to be the only way to kill Witches (straight trope), but it is eventually revealed that Akemi Homura actually uses firearms and bombs (subversion) to kill Witches off, because of her comparatively weak offensive powers.
 And then, in episode 11, she blasts Walpurgis Night with literally thousands of explosions and doesn't even manage to scratch her (keep in mind she usually manages to kill witches off with barely one hundredth this firepower).
-For all intents and purposes, it turns out Walpurgis Night can only be defeated by a Magical Girl's powers (thus, double subversion).
+For all intents and purposes, it turns out Walpurgis Night can't be stopped by either firepower -or- magic, and the only reason she is defeated is the Reality Warper power of Madoka's wish which causes a Cosmic Retcon to erase all witches from existence altogether. (thus, double subversion).

 - In Heroic Age, all Nodos are so exceedingly powerful that the only thing that can fight a Nodos is another Nodos.
 Anything else is certain to get curb stomped.
 Even then, battles between Nodos can go on for quite a while.
 At one point, a Nodos battle lasts for 300 hours straight.